Felix Muzny*

 Hello!

 I am a clinical instructor, Director of Teaching Assistants, and graduate student at Northeastern University in Boston.
+I facilitate our faculty Broading Participation in Computing reading group along with Laney Strange.
 Previously, I was an instructor in the Computer Science department at the University of Colorado, Boulder.

 I do research in computing education, digital humanities, and in the intersections of sociology, ethics, and computing.
 I am currently working with the Center for Inclusive Computing, supervised by Carla Brodley.
 I am also affiliated faculty with the NULab for Texts, Maps, and Networks.